How to Install Nginx on Fedora 40 or 39

 This command uninstalls NGINX and removes any orphaned dependencies accompanying its installation, which are now unnecessary.

-Note: It’s important to consider that this action will stop all NGINX services and remove the associated files.
-Ensure that you have backed up any necessary configuration files or website data if you plan to use them later or migrate to a different web server.
+Note: This action will stop all NGINX services and remove the associated files.
+If you plan to use them later or migrate to a different web server, ensure you have backed up any necessary configuration files or website data.

 Conclusion